 Benefits For Eyelashes and Eyebrows

-• Remove all the makeup before application.
+• Remove makeup beforehand

-• Wash the oil off with a mild cleanser in the morning.
+• Wash off in the morning

 Precautions and Potential Side Effects Of Using Castor Oil